 Benedict began singing from a very early age.
 With both parents as choral musicians, he was encouraged to sing whenever possible, leading him to join the St Margaret's Church choir, Oxford.
 This gave him an excellent foundation in choral singing, under the direction of his father, Richard Goodall.
 During his childhood, Benedict also sang in many county youth choirs, giving him the opportunity to perform in concerts as well as for the church.

 At the University of Birmingham, Benedict enjoyed singing with many ensembles.
 In his first year, he worked with the Birmingham University Singers and the University Camerata - a choir led by the MA choral conductors.
 He also began singing with the University Voices, leading to his first BBC prom at the Royal Albert Hall (John Adams's Harmonium, under the direction of Ed Gardner).
-Benedict's prominence as choral singer at the university led him to sing with many other choirs such as both the Chamber Choirs, the University Chorus, and the University Consort, performing in many concerts in the Elgar Concert Hall at the university, and Birmingham Symphony Hall alongside the City of Birmingham Symphony Orchestra.
+Benedict's prominence as choral singer at the university led him to sing with many other ensembles such as both Chamber Choirs, the University Chorus, and the University Consort, performing in many concerts in the Elgar Concert Hall at the university, and Birmingham Symphony Hall alongside the City of Birmingham Symphony Orchestra.

-As a soloist, Benedict has performed with the University Chorus and the Oxford ProMusica Singers.
+As a soloist, Benedict has performed with the University Chorus, the Oxford ProMusica Singers, and Oxford's NewChoir.
 He has given recitals both in Birmingham and Oxford, promoting the countertenor voice.
 Solo repertoire includes Bach's Vergnügte Ruh, Vivaldi's Nisi Dominus, Rubbra's Three Psalms, Quilter's Five Shakespeare Songs, and Vaughan Williams's Four Last Songs and Four Poems by Fredegond Shove.